President and CEO, Caprion Biosciences Inc.

-Martin is currently a member of the Board of Directors of Caprion, Cytovance Biologics, Softbox Systems, Mispro Biotech Services, Montreal InVivo, the Atlantic Cancer Research Institute, the Personalized Medicine Partnership for Cancer (as chairman) and the Quebec Personalized Healthcare Network.
-He is also a member of the Governing Council of the Canadian Institutes of Health Research (CIHR), and of the Investment Committee of Amorchem.
+Martin is currently a member of the Board of Directors of Caprion, Softbox Systems, Mispro Biotech Services, Prevtec Microbia, Montreal InVivo, the Atlantic Cancer Research Institute and of the Centre for Commercialization of Cancer Immunotherapy.
+He is also a member of the Investment Committee of the Amorchem venture fund.

 Martin earned his bachelor's degree in Economics from the University of Moncton prior to completing an M.A. in Economics and Politics at Oxford University as a Rhodes Scholar.

 Chief Scientific Officer

 Dan brings to Caprion Proteomics deep industrial experience in applying the ProteoCarta™ (formerly CellCarta®) proteomics platform to drug target and biomarker discovery.